chrt-io/blog/_posts/2021-07-24-sanremo-music-festival-visualization-adding-colors-to-chrt.md

 ![Gender representation in the Sanremo Music Festival](/assets/uploads/screenshot-2021-07-27-at-15-13-41.png "Gender representation in the Sanremo Music Festival")

-As you can see, this is not a standard chart: to create it we stacked five `.chrtPoint()` charts one on top of the other.
+As you can see, this is not a standard chart: to create it we stacked five `.chrtPoint()` charts on top of each other.

 The first one shows an overview of how many male (blue) and female (magenta) professionals (hosts, assistants, artistic directors, winners) worked in each edition of the festival.
-The x-axis represents the time (one edition each year, starting from 1951), while the y-axis represents the count of people for each gender.
+The x-axis represents time (one edition each year, starting from 1951), while the y-axis shows the number of people for each gender.

 ![](/assets/uploads/screenshot-2021-07-29-at-16-59-13.png)

-The missing y-axis labels are replaced with annotations, that highlight the most important data, giving some context.
+The missing y-axis labels are replaced with annotations highlighting the most significant data to give some context.

 ![](/assets/uploads/screenshot-2021-07-29-at-17-02-44.png)
-This helps us to highlight one of the many inconsistencies in the story of the Festival: 2019 has been the year with the higher number of women (nine), but all of them were _vallette_.
+This helps us highlight one of the many inconsistencies in the history of the Festival: 2019 has been the year with the highest number of women ever (nine), yet all of them were _vallette_.

 Creating a `.chrtPoint()` chart is easy, and can be done in few simple steps.